We learn through story. We are persuaded by a good story. Our minds are intrigued when people narrate experiences.

 In short, your unique value proposition describes what customers can expect from you and why they should choose you over a competitor, while at the same time informing them how your products or services solve real life problems.

-Successful business storytelling starts here.
+Great storytelling starts here.

-Only after knowing what makes you attractive and unique to your target audience can you begin to craft a message that cuts through the noise, market your business alongside competitors, and build an audience all your own.
+Only after knowing what makes you attractive and unique to your target audience can you begin to craft a core message that cuts through the noise, market your business alongside competitors, and build an audience all your own.
 Think about it: If you can’t articulate what makes you different, then your customers can’t identify it either in their shopping and comparing.

 So, even if you think you know what makes your small business stand out in the crowd, be sure not to skip past this step in the process.
 By taking the time to write it out, you’ll create a guideline that leads to greater success in marketing your story and keeps you and your team focused on your purpose.